Your PhD Application

 How to Apply

-Applying for a Phd programme is a simple process and we accept applicants throughout the year.
+Applying for a PhD programme is a simple process and we accept applicants throughout the year, although we will not be awarding LUMS studentships until April 2023 for the October 2023 programme start.
 Discover our fees and range of studentships and funding opportunities to help you finance your postgraduate studies.
+ESRC and other funding opportunities may have earlier deadlines as shown below.

 All applications for UK, EU and International applicants must be completed using our online application system where you can complete the form, upload your supporting documents and track the progress of your application.
 It's best to apply early as competition for places is intense.